silogen/docs/docs/quick-start-guides/airman-quick-start.md

 ## Getting started

+This section outlines the steps to set up essential AI compute resources for project work.

-### 1. Onboard users
+### Onboard users
 !!!
 Note
-    A platform admin user has already been created for your organization as part of the installation process.
+    Two platform admin users have already been created for your organization as part of the installation process.
+These are named: devuser@domain, silogen-admin

-SiloGen provides two options to onboard users into the platform.
-For small-scale trial deployments you can use Option A, but for more large scale deployments we recommend Option B using SSO.
+SiloGen provides multiple options for onboarding users into the platform.
+For small-scale trial deployments you can use 'email invite' or 'manual workaround', but for more large scale deployments we recommend using single sign-on (SSO).

-#### Option A - Invite users through email
+#### Invite users through email

 Follow the instructions in ["User management"](../core/docs/airman/users/manage-users.md) to invite and manage more users in SiloGen.

-#### Option B - Onboard users through single sign-on (SSO)
+#### Onboard users through single sign-on (SSO)
 Follow the instructions in ["Adding an identity provider to enable single sign-on"](../core/docs/keycloak/sso.md) to onboard users through SSO.

-### 2. Onboard a compute cluster
+#### Manual workaround
+For small scale trial customers who don't have SMTP server or SSO we provide a manual workaround solution.
+Creating a new user requires two logins with two passwords and two systems:
+- Login to keycloak (kc.domain) with silogen-admin
+  - change realm to airm
+  - add the user
+  - check 'email verified'
+  - click organizations
+  - find the airm organization
+  - add the organization
+- Login as a platform admin user to airm itself (airm.domain)
+  - click projects
+  - add the user

+### Change the default user passwords

+It is recommended to change the initial users' passwords that were created as part of the installation process.
+To change the passwords you need to change the Kubernetes secrets.

+### Optional: Create new projects (for advanced users)

 !!!
 Note
-    A compute cluster has already been connected to your control plane as part of the installation process.

-To learn how to onboard a new compute cluster, please follow these intructions in ["Onboard a new cluster"](../core/docs/airman/clusters/add-clusters-ui.md)

-### 3. Create a project with quota

-!!!
-Note
-    A default project and quota has already been created for your organization as part of the installation process.
+    A default project with quota has already been created for your organization as part of the installation process.
+In case you want to create new projects follow the instructions below.

-To learn how to create a new project with quota follow the instructions in ["Manage projects"](../core/docs/airman/projects/manage-projects.md)
+To learn how to create a new project with guaranteed quota follow the instructions in ["Manage projects"](../core/docs/airman/projects/manage-projects.md)

-### 4. Change the default password
-To change the default password that was created as part of the installation process, please follow these instructions.

-### 5. Bonus step - Tutorial: GPU resource utilization

-To learn how to analyze GPU utilization, follow this tutorial guide["Resource utilization tutorial"](../tutorials/resource-utilization.md).